Shadow Treasurer; Shadow Minister for Finance; Energy

 Member for Bateman

-Dean has worked at the highest level in the corporate world and spent 18 years at the ANZ Bank, where he became a Senior Executive.
-He held numerous roles and was responsible for more than 1,000 employees and hundreds of millions of dollars in revenue and profit.
+Dean has worked at the highest level in the corporate world and spent 18 years at the ANZ Bank where he became a Senior Executive and was responsible for more than 1,000 employees and hundreds of millions of dollars in revenue and profit.
 After leaving the ANZ he was the State Commercial Manager for Australia Post for two years.

-He is also a Member of the Australian Institute of Company Directors, Fellow of the Financial Services Institute of Australasia and has previously been a Council Member of Wesley College including the role of Deputy Chairman.
+He is a Member of the Australian Institute of Company Directors, Fellow of the Financial Services Institute of Australasia, and has previously been a Council Member of Wesley College, including Deputy Chairman.

-Dean and his wife Colette have three children and understand the importance and challenges of family and the role community plays in raising their children.
+Dean and his wife Colette have three children and understand the importance and challenges of family, and how the community plays a role in a child’s upbringing.
 They have enjoyed living in Applecross since returning from Melbourne in 2004.
-When the children were growing up, Dean and Colette were actively involved in the school community, with Dean taking up assistant coaching roles with the local junior football club and school football teams and Colette working with the P&F.
+When their children were younger, Dean and Colette were actively involved in the school community, with Dean taking up assistant coaching roles with the local junior football club and school football teams and Colette working with the P&F.

-Dean is looking forward to continuing to represent the constituents in his electorate and striving to make Western Australia an even better place to live.
+Dean looks forward to continuing to represent the constituents in his electorate and strives to make Western Australia an even better place to live.